Do cell phone carriers share towers?

 Like it or not, the free ride is about to be over for those who tether without paying.
 I don’t like paying high fees with limited usage any more than anyone, but the carriers have a point about charging more for hotspot usage.
 The result is a higher load on the data network the more tethering is in practice.

-READ ALSO: How do you deal with a stubborn sister?
+READ ALSO: How many shoes do you take on vacation?

 Why do carriers give free phones?